Virginia’s Scenic Waterfall Loop Will Take You to 9 Different Waterfalls

 7. Roaring Run Falls

-The name Roaring Run might be inspired by the sheer volume of water that visitors notice upon experiencing noisy cataracts leading to the falls.
-The hike to Roaring Run falls is one mile and requires a bit of climbing, although is widely considered to be easy.
-Along the way, you'll experience a bit of Virginia's iron forge history as well as a series of smaller falls.
-Read all about Roaring Run Falls.
+The name Roaring Run might be inspired by the sheer volume of water visitors notice amid noisy cataracts leading to the falls.
+The hike to Roaring Run Falls is one mile and involves a bit of climbing, though it is widely considered easy.
+Along the way, you'll experience a bit of Virginia's iron-forging history and a series of smaller falls.

 8. Apple Orchard Falls

-Apple Orchard Falls is a breathtaking destination that can be accessed via the Blue Ridge Parkway near the Sunset Fields Overlook.
-The Apple Orchard Falls Trail is a 2.6-mile there-and-back trek that leads to an impressive and complex waterfall that's approximately 200 feet.
-Let's just say you'll want to bring your camera with you for the endless photo ops that abound along this scenic trail.
-Learn more about Apple Orchard Falls.
+Apple Orchard Falls is a breathtaking destination accessible via the Blue Ridge Parkway near the Sunset Fields Overlook.
+The Apple Orchard Falls Trail is a 2.6-mile there-and-back trek that leads to an impressive, complex waterfall approximately 200 feet high.
+Let's just say you'll want to bring your camera for the endless photo ops along this scenic trail.

 9. Hollins Mill Park

 The dam at Hollins Mill Park is the final destination on our waterfall loop in Virginia.
-Despite the fact that it isn't technically a waterfall, this historic attraction is certainly worth visiting.
+Although it isn't technically a waterfall, this historic attraction is certainly worth visiting.
 The park surrounding the dam offers plenty of opportunities for outdoor recreation, including picnic areas where you can rest and reflect upon your waterfall adventures.
 Learn more about all there is to explore at Hollins Mill Park.

 What are your thoughts on this unique Virginia waterfall road trip?
 Have you experienced any of the waterfalls on this itinerary before?
-If so, we'd love to hear from you!
-Feel free to leave us a comment below.
-And don't forget to check out our road trip essentials packing list!
+If not, it may be time to share this article with a friend and plan a waterfall road trip!

 Subscribe to our newsletter